|$ / day

 I have been consuming an evolving variation of the recipe for the last couple of years for around 90% of all meals.
 The goal was to have a recipe that was tasty and versatile enough to not get boring, but at the same time, easy to make.

 A recent change was to use guar gum in addition to the xanthan gum to add body.
 The combination work better together than each by themselves.
 The combination of the two allows the recipe to use half the total amount of gums for the same result.
 Gums are a black hole for flavor, so reducing the total amount of gums also reduces the amount of flavorings and sweeteners needed.

 Each one of the macronutrients are in redundant groups of at least three.
 A particular ingredient may fail to have the proper nutrition levels due to processing, source issues, or aging.
 The reasoning is the others within the group will act as a backup.

-Spreadsheets using Google's linear optimizer plugin are used to balance the proportion of the protein sources to ensure that there is a good margin for all essential amino acids, then another spreadsheet/optimizer pair is used to balance macronutrients and key constraining nutrients.
+A jupyter notebook using the scipy linear optimizer is used to balance the proportion of the protein sources to ensure that there is a good margin for all essential amino acids, macro/micro nutrients and key constraining nutrients.

 Flaxseed is used to level the ω-6:ω-3 ratio closer to 2:1 in the fats macronutrient group.
 Ascorbic acid (vitamin C) is added as a preservative for the ground flaxseed.
 Flaxseed will quickly go rancid after being ground otherwise.

 Wheat bran provides insoluble fiber.
 The other fiber sources; flaxseed, oat, corn, and barley flour, provide a lot of fiber, but mostly in the soluble form.

 Lecithin is used to provide choline and also to act as an emulsifier for the liquid fats.
 Choline Bitartrate also provides a backup choline source and increases the level recommended from ASU

 The alpha-galactosidase enzyme, aka Beano is more of a safety-net.
 A few recipes back, the protein levels were much higher.
 The Beano did it's work very well then, but may not be needed anymore.